kanekop/another-hour-2nd/docs/project-structure.md

 ├── packages/             -- Contains all individual packages (applications and libraries).
 ├── docs/                 -- Contains all project documentation.
 ├── .replit               -- Configuration for the Replit environment.
-├── lerna.json            -- Configuration for Lerna, the monorepo management tool.
+├── lerna.json            -- Configuration for Lerna, configured to use npm workspaces.
 ├── package.json          -- Root package file, defines workspaces and root scripts.
 └── README.md             -- Main project README.
 ```

 ## `packages/` Directory

-This directory houses all the independent packages of the project, managed by NPM Workspaces and Lerna.
+This directory houses all the independent packages of the project, managed by NPM Workspaces.

+### `@another-hour/core`

+This package contains shared logic, constants, and utility functions used across multiple applications.
+It is the foundation of the time calculation system.

+-   **`src/`**: Contains the source code for the core library.
+    -   **`time-calculation.js`**: Exports key functions like `getCustomAhAngles` for time scaling and clock calculations.
+-   **`package.json`**: Defines dependencies and metadata for the `@another-hour/core` library.

 ### `@another-hour/scheduler-web`

 This is the main web application for the Another Hour scheduler.
+It depends on `@another-hour/core` for its time logic.

--   **`public/`**: Contains all static assets like HTML, CSS, images, and client-side JavaScript.
+-   **`public/`**: Contains all static assets like HTML, CSS, images, and client-side JavaScript for the UI.
-    -   **`js/`**: Holds the UI logic for different parts of the application.
-        -   **`time-design/`**: Contains the core logic for the different time design modes.
-This is a candidate for being extracted into its own `@another-hour/core` package.
 -   **`src/`**: Contains server-side source code, primarily for handling API routes and backend logic.
 -   **`server.js`**: The main entry point for the Node.js/Express server.
--   **`package.json`**: Defines dependencies and scripts specific to the `scheduler-web` application.
+-   **`package.json`**: Defines dependencies (including `@another-hour/core`) and scripts specific to the `scheduler-web` application.

-### (Future) `@another-hour/core`

-This package will contain shared logic, constants, and utility functions used across multiple applications (e.g., `scheduler-web`, `watch-app`).

--   Time design mode calculations.
--   Common timezone utilities.
--   Shared data structures.

 ## `docs/` Directory